 - The Facebook social media platform, which represents the company’s flagship product.
 Available for the PC and mobile devices, this platform provides an avenue for users to connect, communicate, share and access information on a global scale.

-- The Facebook Messenger is a messaging application which enables mobile-to-mobile communication between iOS, Android and Windows phone devices.
-Instagram is a picture sharing platform which allows its users to share photos and video content with each other.
+- Instagram: a picture sharing platform which allows its users to share photos and video content with each other.
 It is also available as a mobile app.
+This was acquired by Facebook for 1 billion US dollars.

-- WhatsApp, an instant messaging platform which now incorporates a free instant calling feature, was purchased by FB at a cost of $19bn.
+- WhatsApp: an instant messaging platform which now incorporates a free instant calling feature, was purchased by FB at a cost of $19 billion deal.
 This acquisition helped bolster the consumer base available to the company.
 The WhatsApp Messenger works as a cross-platform messaging application for mobile devices, allowing messaging on Android devices, iOS, Windows Phones and BlackBerry devices.

 Interesting Facts About Facebook